-Gather around the campfire this all hallows eve to hear tales of haunted RV parks that will bring a chill to your bones.
-These locations have been the scene of grisly murders and unhallowed nights—spots where restless spirits can be seen stalking the night, looking for revenge!
+Gather around the campfire this all hallows eve to hear tales of haunted parks that will bring a chill to your bones.
+These locations have been the scene of grisly murders and unhallowed nights — spots where restless spirits can be seen stalking the night, looking for revenge!

 These may look like beautiful wilderness retreats, but each of these campgrounds has more than one story of tragedy and many reports of apparitions, spirits, and strange goings-on.
 As a result, they are widely believed to be truly haunted.
 With a stay at these parks and campgrounds, you can enjoy a good fright year-round.